-The interesting thing about technology-reliant mediums is that the more they advance, the louder their purist fanbases will shout about the decline of them.
+The interesting thing about technology-reliant mediums is that the more they advance, the louder their purist fanbases will shout about their decline.
 We have animation junkies that rue the day CGI became widely-used.
 We have movie buffs who believe that with the invention of color film and microphones, filmmakers have gotten lazy and uninventive.
-With music we have elitists who think that classical is the only way to go, or Punk fanatics that swear by striped-down, “unpretentious” styles.
-Videogames, on the other hand, are an interesting case: the interactive medium’s made strides quicker than any other perhaps, and with each new technological era clearly telegraphed by console cycles, allows for easy chronicling and quick-building nostalgia.
-This, and a majority of people making up games media/critics being brought up on old-school platformers, means that classic games and traditions therein were never really left behind.
-Look at the onslaught of old-school inspired games being made today: from the 16-bit-focued indie sphere to the perpetual re-release of Super Mario Bros. on every Nintendo console ever, pixel art and chiptunes have never more hip and with it.
+With music we have elitists who think that classical is the only way to go, or punk fanatics that swear by striped-down, “unpretentious” styles.
+Video games, on the other hand, are an interesting case: the interactive medium’s made strides quicker than perhaps any other, but with each new technological era clearly marked by console cycles, it also allows for easy chronicling and a quick development of nostalgia.
+This, as well as the fact that a majority of people making up games media/critics were brought up on old-school platformers, means that classic games and traditions therein were never really left behind.
+Look at the onslaught of old-school inspired games being made today: from the 16-bit-focused indie sphere to the perpetual re-release of Super Mario Bros. on every Nintendo console ever, pixel art and chiptunes have never more hip and with it.

-Personally, I’m little tired of it.
+Personally, I’m getting a little tired of pixel art.
 It’s just so common, and so many of the games get the look and feel wrong.
-Earlier I said that pixel art and retro game-feel is easy to craft, but it needs to be handled properly regardless, just like any other style, and a game has to really nail it to get points with me.
+Like I said earlier, it’s easy to craft that pixel art and retro game feel, but you need to handle it properly regardless, just like any other style – and a game has to really nail it to get points in my book.

 Shovel Knight nails it.

-I realise that that may have been a lot prelude for a review about a game where you spend your time playing as a shovel-bearing knight tasked with ridding a Medieval-flavoured land from mounds of dirt and hapless rats with propellers tied to their backs.
-But the farfetched world of Shovel Knight fits in line with the strangest of retro videogames (like Monster Party.
-Seriously, how did that happen?).
-You see, the game looks, feels, and plays like a lost NES game; masterfully so.
-Shovel Knight is steeped in the influences of the great NES titles, but also has a good deal of modern-day concessions that mix to make an experience that both wholly justify its retro gimmickry, and lets the game stand independent of that.
-Take note, every other medium: this is how you do a throwback.
+I realize that that may have been a long introduction for a review about a game where you spend your time playing as a shovel-bearing knight tasked with ridding a Medieval-flavoured land of mounds of dirt and hapless rats with propellers tied to their backs.
+But the farfetched world of Shovel Knight fits in line with the strangest of retro video games.
+(Like Monster Party.
+Seriously, how did that happen?)
+You see, the game looks, feels, and plays like a lost NES game – masterfully so.
+Shovel Knight is steeped in the influences of the great NES titles, but also has a good deal of modern-day concessions that mix to create an experience that both wholly justifies its retro gimmickry and lets the game stand independent of that.
+Take note, every other medium, every other game: this is how you do a throwback.

-And since we brought up the word music for the fourth time, let’s talk about that!
-It’s wonderful; the tracks perfectly encapsulate the feeling of adventure that retro games are so keen on, and like the best chiptune music, are dangerously catchy.
-What’s really interesting tough, is the soundtrack’s ability to bring the tone down into more serious, subtle territory.
+And since we’ve brought up the word “music” for the fourth time, let’s talk about that!
+The music in this game is wonderful – the tracks perfectly encapsulate the feeling of adventure that retro games are so keen on, and like the best chiptune music, they are dangerously catchy.
+What’s really interesting, however, is the soundtrack’s ability to bring the tone down into more serious, subtle territory.
 You wouldn’t think it, but the game occasionally takes the time to be quietly affecting, giving the player a glimpse into the sombre sides of both the protagonists and antagonists, and the music is a big part of that.
-Plus, come on, some of it’s composed by the chick who did the music for the original Mega Man (Manami Matsumae)!
+Plus, come on, some of the music is composed by the chick who did the music for the original Mega Man (Manami Matsumae)!
 Do I need to type that again for you?

-This far in I’ve talked very little of the actual gameplay, but thankfully, it checks out just as well as the other elements.
+You might have found it concerning that, this far in, I’ve talked very little of the actual gameplay; but thankfully, it checks out just as well as the other elements.
 Yacht Club Games, made up of previous Wayforward employees, really knew what they were doing here.
 The controls are corset-tight, and the platforming is rewarding.
-Your knight’s shovel is used to slash at enemies, destroy dirt blocks, and bounce atop; an elegant and intuitive system.
-Each stage has unique elements that are first introduced benignly, but are gradually built upon, ramping the difficulty as the board progresses.
+Your knight’s shovel is used to slash at enemies, destroy dirt blocks, and bounce upward – all in all, an elegant and intuitive system.
+Each stage has unique elements that are first introduced benignly, but are gradually built upon, with the difficulty being ramped up as the board progresses.
 Essentially, it follows the old-school, “show don’t tell” mandate.
-Though this is a game primarily about planning and forethought – instant-death spikes and bottomless pits abound!—, its structure allows for and encourages speedrunning, so I suspect most players will be receptive to multiple playthroughs.
+Though this is a game primarily about planning and forethought – instant-death spikes and bottomless pits abound! – its structure allows for and encourages speedrunning, so I suspect most players will be receptive to multiple playthroughs.

 The checkpoint system is an example of this open, momentum-based structure, and is a really smart inclusion.
 Each stage after the first is filled with breakable checkpoint orbs – crack one open, and a resplendent outpour of gems can be yours.
 Of course, it no longer serves as a checkpoint after this, so a death will send you further back than it would otherwise.
 The systems lets more-seasoned players increase the tension for a higher reward while letting those who are having trouble use the fairly common checkpoints as crutch.
-And man, are you going to want that gold, because it’s used to buy health and magic upgrades, new suits of armor, sub-weapons, and some cool shovel skills.
+And you’ll be craving for the gold that comes as a reward, as it’s used to buy health and magic upgrades, new suits of armor, sub-weapons, and some cool shovel skills.

 The bosses – consisting of other oddly-themed knights – are a highlight, I’m glad to say.
-Each is a fast-paced battle, and its characters are complete with their own charms and personality.
+Each boss fight is a fast-paced battle, and each boss is complete with their own charms and personality.
 That’s another thing you’ll see a lot of in this game: personality.
-From townspeople to enemies, care has clearly been put into every pixel, and the humor and overall weirdness really shine through to create a quaint little world that really wasn’t necessary in the first place.
+From townspeople to enemies, care has clearly been put into every pixel, and the humor and overall weirdness really shine through to create a quaint little world that wasn’t required of them in the first place.
 And with all the collectable music sheets, a new game + mode, and hundreds of cheat codes, you can see that it’s easy to put in more time than you’d think.
-And there’s more to come: Shovel Knight’s Kickstarter project met a lot of its stretch goals, so we can expect a gender-swap mode and multiple playable characters to come soon, among other things.
+Still, there’s more to come: Shovel Knight’s Kickstarter project met a lot of its stretch goals, so we can expect a gender-swap mode and multiple playable characters to come soon, among other things.

 I’m impressed with Shovel Knight.
 I truly am.
 There really is little in the way of issues here.
-There are times when you’ll accidently be thrown into a pit without your consent, and occasionally a boss pattern will feel inescapable, but the fun never really gives way to frustration.
-The only real criticism I can conjure up is the fact that the game will almost certainly be less appealing to people who aren’t fond of the era of games this one takes most of its inspiration from.
-But even then, I’d wager the most fervent of NES faultfinders would be hard-pressed to not get some enjoyment out of this one.
+There are times when you’ll accidentally be thrown into a pit without your consent, and occasionally a boss pattern will feel inescapable, but the fun never really gives way to frustration.
+The only real criticism I can conjure up is the fact that the game will almost certainly be less appealing to people who aren’t fond of the era of games from which this one takes most of its inspiration.
+But even then, I’d wager the most fervent of NES faultfinders would be hard-pressed not to get some enjoyment out of this one.